 “User Licence” means the licences of the type and quantity subscribed for by the Customer which entitle Authorised Users to access and use the Services and the Documentation pursuant to a Subscription;

-“Virus” means anything or any device (including any software, code, file or programme) which may: prevent, impair or otherwise adversely affect the operation of any computer software, hardware or network, any telecommunications service, equipment or network or any other service or device; prevent, impair or otherwise adversely affect access to or the operation of any programme or data, including the reliability of any programme or data (whether by re-arranging, altering or erasing the programme or data in whole or part or otherwise); or adversely affect the user experience, including worms, trojan horses, viruses and other similar things or devices; and
+“Virus” means anything or any device (including any software, code, file or programme) which may: prevent, impair or otherwise adversely affect the operation of any computer software, hardware or network, any telecommunications service, equipment or network or any other service or device; prevent, impair or otherwise adversely affect access to or the operation of any programme or data, including the reliability of any programme or data (whether by re-arranging, altering or erasing the programme or data in whole or part or otherwise); or adversely affect the user experience, including worms, trojan horses, viruses and other similar things or devices;

 Provision of Purchased Subscription.
-In consideration of payment of the Subscription Fee, as specified in the applicable Order Form, Gearset grants to the Customer a non-exclusive, non-transferable right to permit the Authorised Users to access and use the Services during the Subscription Period only in accordance with this Agreement and subject to any applicable Service Limitations.
+In consideration of payment of the Subscription Fee, as specified in the applicable Order Form, Gearset grants to the Customer a non-exclusive, non-transferable right to permit the Authorised Users to access and use the Documentation and the Services during the Subscription Period only in accordance with this Agreement and subject to any applicable Service Limitations.

 Provision of Services.
 During the Subscription Period, Gearset will provide the Services and make available the Documentation to the Customer in accordance with and subject to the terms of this Agreement.
 In providing the Services, Gearset shall:

-use reasonable commercial efforts to make the Software available 24 hours a day, 7 days a week, except for (i) scheduled maintenance (of which Gearset shall endeavour to give advance electronic warning), and (ii) any unavailability (including unplanned maintenance) caused by circumstances beyond Gearset’s reasonable control; and
+Use reasonable commercial efforts to make the Software available 24 hours a day, 7 days a week, except for (i) scheduled maintenance (of which Gearset shall endeavour to give advance electronic warning), and (ii) any unavailability (including unplanned maintenance) caused by circumstances beyond Gearset’s reasonable control; and

 Protection of Customer Data.
 Gearset will maintain appropriate administrative, physical, and technical safeguards for protection of the security, confidentiality and integrity of Customer Data, as described on the Gearset Website.
 Those safeguards will include, but will not be limited to: (i) measures designed to prevent unauthorised access to or disclosure of Customer Data (other than by Customer or Authorised Users), (ii) implementing and maintaining systems and procedures for detecting, preventing and responding to attacks, intrusions, or other systems failures and regularly testing or otherwise monitoring the effectiveness of such systems, and procedures (i.e. vulnerability scans and penetration tests), and (iii) identifying internal and external risks and assessing the sufficiency of any systems and procedures in place to control these risks.
 Gearset shall not materially decrease the overall security of the Services during any Subscription Period.

-Use of Services and Documentation, Customer Responsibilities
+Use of Services and Documentation, Customer Responsibilities, Pilots

 Usage Restrictions.
 The Customer shall: (i) only use the Services for its internal business purposes and in accordance with the terms and conditions of this Agreement and the applicable Documentation; (ii) not reproduce, modify, adapt, merge, translate, disassemble, decompile, recompile or reverse engineer the Software or create derivative works based on the whole of or any part of the Software or the Documentation or incorporate the Software into any other program or use any Integrated Third Party Service not supported by Gearset; (iii) not access all or any part of the Services or Documentation in order to build a product or service which competes with the Services; (iv) not license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Services or Documentation available to any third party except the Authorised Users; (v) not attempt to obtain, or assist third parties in obtaining, access to the Services or Documentation, other than as provided under this clause 4; and (vi) use all reasonable endeavours to prevent any unauthorised access to, or use of, the Services or Documentation and, in the event of any such unauthorised access or use, promptly notify Gearset.

 Authorised Users.
 In relation to the Authorised Users, the Customer undertakes that: (i) the maximum number of Authorised Users that it authorises to access and use the Services shall not exceed the number of User Licences it has purchased; (ii) it will not allow or suffer any User Licence to be used by more than one individual Authorised User unless it has been reassigned in its entirety to another individual Authorised User, in which case the prior Authorised User shall no longer have any right to access or use the Services (including under a subsequent reassignment) without the written permission of Gearset; and (iii) it will ensure that all Authorised Users keep their login credentials confidential, shall be primarily responsible for any activity carried out using those login credentials and shall notify Gearset of any unauthorised access to the Services using those login credentials.